| Content

 management system, billing systems, and royalty

+management.
 A conditional access system is a

 security process that is used in a communication